monerica-project/monerica/README.md

 - Alphabetize your edits (make sure the first letter of the entry to the list is in correct ABC order for the list).
 - Include a description of the product or service next to your entry.
+- The website you link to **must** clearly state that it accepts Monero somewhere or have it on the checkout page.
+If this isn't present there is no way to confirm that the business accepts Monero.
 - If necessary, add notes to your entry.
 For example, if there is a Monero discount, minimum order amount, country restrictions, etc. please include them.
 Example: (Notes: 15% Monero discount)
 - HTML encode all entities, do not use things like emoji symbols without encoding.
 - When possible, include the location.
 Example: Location: New York, USA.